 You and I are not best friends, but that doesn’t matter.
 We both left our best friends behind when we moved to university.
 It was yet another part of growing up that we hadn’t foreseen as teenagers.

 In time, we will come to learn that nothing remains the same.

 I think of visiting you on a whim.
 Neither of us had made any plans to see each other today.
 I had been too focused on my assessments this week to reach out to you, and you had been spending more and more time with your boyfriend.
 I know this relationship thing is new for you and I am sorry that he decided to go hiking with his friends instead of spending time with you.
 In all honesty, he did ask you to go with him, but you are not exactly the camping type.

 “Bugs,” you’d said, waving your arms like an orchestral conductor.
 “Bugs.”
 That one word was enough to end the conversation.

-So I stroll down to your flat, my head full of ideas of what we could do in the coming days.
-My flight home isn’t for a week, and I think about what you like and how we could combine activities that bring us both lots of fun and hopefully, help you forget that you won’t be going home this year.
+So I stroll down to your apartment, my head full of ideas of what we could do in the coming days.
+My flight home isn’t for a week or so, and I think about what you like and how we could combine activities that bring us both lots of fun and hopefully, help you forget that you won’t be going home this year.
 I never did ask you the reason why.
 Was it the cost, or were your parents perhaps too busy?

 You had stayed unusually quiet when everyone discussed their summer plans.
 At the time, I had just assumed that you were going to spend more time with your boyfriend and let’s be honest, none of us was particularly keen to pry into anyone’s private life.
 It’s just the way we were brought up.

-The door to your flat is unlocked, as always.
+The door to your apartment is unlocked, as always.
 I knock on the door twice before calling out.

 There is no answer.